IstoraMandiri/meteor-backup-restore/readme.md

 * **Restore**: Allows aforementioned tarball to be uploaded and restored using `mongorestore`

 This provides a simple way of creating backups and restoring your application's database without having to use the mongodb command line tools manually.

-A common use case might be to copy your development database over to meteor.com after deploying it (untested), or simply keeping an backup archive of app instances.

 If you are using [`collectionfs`](https://github.com/CollectionFS/Meteor-CollectionFS), with `cfs:gridfs` any stored files (such as images) will also be included in the backup file.